 In general, no taxable income is realized upon the grant of a restricted stock unit award.
-The participant will generally include in ordinary income the fair market value of the restricted stock units at the time they are settled.
-The Company generally will be entitled to a tax deduction at the same time and in the same amount that the participant recognizes ordinary income.
+The participant will generally include in ordinary income the fair market value of the restricted stock units at the time they vest.
+The Company generally will be entitled to a tax deduction at the time and in the amount that the participant recognizes ordinary income.